nerrogMC/BedrockSignFixer/README.md

 Place sign, enter the appropriate text, and send it.
 Then a form will be sent to you, and you can enter text in the text boxes of each line and submit it to edit the sign.

+If you are using Bungee/Velocity, you need to install Floodgate on your backend server and enable "send-floodgate-data" on proxy Floodgate.

 # Config
 | KEY                | VALUE                                              |
 |--------------------|----------------------------------------------------|